gravitational/teleport/rfd/0184-agent-auto-updates.md

 #### Starting a group

 A group can be started if the following criteria are met
-- for the `previous-must-succeed` strategy:
+- for the `halt-on-failure` strategy:
   - all of its previous group are in the `done` state
   - it has been at least `wait_days` since the previous group update started
   - the current week day is in the `days` list